Stay secure over the holidays with the ThreatLocker Lights-Out Checklist

 What Is Zero Trust?

-The necessity for zero trust has grown, proven by the continuous increase of small and large-scale businesses that have experienced viruses and malware attacks.
-Zero trust is an approach to security that is an inherently skeptical concept that originated in 2010 by Forrester's John Kindervag's zero trust model.
+The necessity for Zero Trust has grown, proven by the continuous increase of small and large-scale businesses that have experienced viruses and malware attacks.
+Zero Trust is an approach to security that is an inherently skeptical concept that originated in 2010 by Forrester's John Kindervag's Zero Trust model.
 It prevents communications, actions, and access to everyone and everything unless they are specifically authorized.

 In the digital revolution as computer networking became more common, hardware and software were developed to facilitate access and communication between devices worldwide.
 This openness between devices puts you and your organization at an increased risk of cyberattacks.
 Taking a Zero Trust approach requires changing that posture to "close off" said openings to everything and open communications and access to your device only when needed.